coveo/source.coveo.com/_posts/2017-03-07-building-a-resource-locator.md

 	}
 }
 ```
-The resulting query would look like:
+The resulting query would look like this:
 ```
 "((artificial intelligence) ((@mydateavail="20170306" AND @mydateavail="20170307" AND @mydateavail="20170308" AND @mydateavail="20170309" AND @mydateavail="20170310" AND @mydateavail="20170313" AND @mydateavail="20170314" AND .... @mydateavail="20170428" AND @mydateavail="20170501" AND @mydateavail="20170502" AND @mydateavail="20170503" AND @mydateavail="20170504" AND @mydateavail="20170505" AND @mydateavail="20170508" AND @mydateavail="20170509" AND @mydateavail="20170510" AND @mydateavail="20170511" AND @mydateavail="20170512")) (@syssource=WimPeople @mylat2)) OR (@mylat2 @syssource=WimPeople @myusername=[[@myusername] @syssource=(WimPeopleAdd,WimPeopleResume)   ((artificial intelligence))] ((@mydateavail="20170306" AND @mydateavail="20170307" AND @mydateavail="20170308" AND @mydateavail="20170309" AND @mydateavail="20170310" AND @mydateavail="20170313" AND @mydateavail="20170314" AND @mydateavail="20170315" AND @mydateavail="20170316" AND @mydateavail="20170317" AND @mydateavail="20170320" AND .... @mydateavail="20170428" AND @mydateavail="20170501" AND @mydateavail="20170502" AND @mydateavail="20170503" AND @mydateavail="20170504" AND @mydateavail="20170505" AND @mydateavail="20170508" AND @mydateavail="20170509" AND @mydateavail="20170510" AND @mydateavail="20170511" AND @mydateavail="20170512")))"
 ```
 The query is ready, but we also want to show the calendar availability for each result.
-So, when a result is rendered we need to add calendars (using fullcalendar.js) to it, and for each day we need to check if resources are available or not.
-We use the event ‘newResultDisplayed’ for that.
+When a result is rendered, we need to add calendars (using fullcalendar.js) to it.
+Make the date available if our field ```mydateavail``` contains it.
+We use the event ```newResultDisplayed``` for that.
 We will use CSS to style the days.
 ``` javascript
 //Add the calendar controls to the search results Coveo.$('.CoveoSearchInterface').on('newResultDisplayed', function (e, args) {